What Do Temporal Graph Learning Models Learn?: Results

-\subheader{Findings.} Results are shown in Figure \ref{fig:pa}.
-We observe that all models assign on average very low probabilities, around 0.1, to edges relating to low-degree nodes, and, with exponential increase of node degree, the average probability rises continuously up to 0.6-0.7.
+\subheader{Findings.} Results are presented in \Cref{fig:pa}, these are also in line with those for the denser graph depicted in in Appendix \ref{ap:results}, \Cref{fig:pa_dense}.
+We observe that all models assign very low probabilities on average, around 0.1, to edges relating to low-degree nodes, and, with an exponential increase of node degree, the average probability rises continuously up to 0.6-0.7.
 Most models have very similar average probabilities per bin, with only \tgn{} tending to appear slightly lower than the rest.
-In addition, we see some slight outliers at the first and last bins, which could, however, be attributed to the sparsity of these bins.
-Overall, the observed pattern is very reminiscent of the power-law degree distribution of the Barabasi-Albert model, and we conclude that all models learn preferential attachment (\cmark).
+In addition, we see some slight outliers at the first and last bins, which could be attributed to the sparsity of these bins.
+Overall, the observed pattern is very reminiscent of the power-law degree distribution of the Barabasi-Albert model, and we conclude that all models indeed learn preferential attachment (\cmark).

+\subheader{Implications.} Preferential attachment is the clearest positive case in our study.
+This is relevant because popularity-related signals can be highly predictive in temporal link prediction, with recent work showing that simple popularity-based heuristics can perform competitively with state-of-the-art TGL models \citep{cornell_power_2025}.
+Thus, all evaluated models capture a characteristic that is often useful for temporal link prediction.